jaykibi/flixter/README.md

-# README
+# FLIXTER

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is just a clone of udemy that I made!
+It makes use of the popular [STRIPE API](https://github.com/stripe) in order to take payments.
+Payments are not live, this is just a proof of concept/understanding.
+I will go over how to set all that up in this README.

-* Ruby version
+* Ruby version for this project is: 2.5.3

-* System dependencies

 * Configuration